Scaling in Practice: Venture Case Studies

 Full case study

-HaHuJobs is the foremost data-driven job-matching and labour market information platform in Ethiopia.
+HaHuJobs is one of Ethiopia’s leading - and self-described largest - data-driven job-matching and labour market information platforms..
 Founded in 2019, the venture has facilitated 110,431 labour demands for industrial parks, aggregated 152,750 job vacancies, and matched over 9,000 high-skilled job seekers.

 The venture emerged as a strategic pivot from Minab IT Solutions PLC.
 CEO Kaleab Mezgebu identified that the employment agency sector in Ethiopia was generating revenue primarily from advertising vacancies - not from actual placement - and that vacancy data itself was unstandardised and effectively invisible to labour market analysts.
 HaHuJobs' core innovation was not the job board itself but the data infrastructure behind it: taking vacancy advertisements, standardising them against international classification frameworks, and making structured labour market data available for the first time at scale.